KatherLab/CLEAR/README.md

 ## Contact

 For questions about the code or paper, please contact:
-- Jakob Nikolas Kather: jakob_nikolas.kather@tu-dresden.de
+- Jakob Nikolas Kather: kather.jn@tu-dresden.de
 - Open an issue on GitHub for technical problems